 We are frequently asked by journalists and others about our name and its proper use in their stories, research reports, and other public situations.
 Here is the answer to that question:

 We use the name NORC at the University of Chicago for all public, media, and communications purposes.

-The first reference that we recommend to reporters is: “the non-partisan and objective research organization NORC at the University of Chicago,” with subsequent references simply NORC.
+The recommended first reference is “the nonpartisan and objective research organization NORC at the University of Chicago,” with subsequent references simply NORC.
 If it is spoken, we say “Norc” as one word.